ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 If we extend our analogy further, then **Godot is a fully-stocked and fully-equipped Kitchen at our disposal.** Enter the Kitchen and you'll find almost any ingredient you can imagine: basil leaves, truffles, tuna, and more!
-Similarly, in a gamedev sense, you'll find Nodes for [animating sprites](https://docs.godotengine.org/en/stable/classes/class_animatedsprite.html), [creating maps](https://docs.godotengine.org/en/3.0/classes/class_tilemap.html),
+Similarly, you'll find Nodes for [animating sprites](https://docs.godotengine.org/en/stable/classes/class_animatedsprite.html), [creating maps](https://docs.godotengine.org/en/3.0/classes/class_tilemap.html),